 Introduction

-In this document, we would like to provide a skeleton for narrow-band assisted UWB (NBA-UWB) that will be developed into a draft.
-This is a live document that will evolve over time.
-All contributions and suggestions are welcome.
+In this document, we provide the texts for narrow-band assisted UWB (NBA-UWB) that will be incorporated into the draft-0 specification of IEEE 802.15.4ab.

+In NBA-UWB, a tight clock synchronization is assumed between NB and UWB.
+It is recommended that both PHYs are driven by the same clock so that there is no extra work need to determine relative accuracy.

-There are two main sections: One focuses on MAC aspects of various features that rely on NBA-UWB, and the other one develops the PHY level aspects required to support the features introduced in the MAC section.
+There are two main sections: One focuses on MAC aspects of NBA-UWB, and the other one details the PHY aspects.

 MAC

-NBA-UWB can be viewed as an umbrella feature that comprises several semi-independent features.
-All these features share some common principles among which the most important one is that there is a tight clock synchronization between NB and UWB.
-It is desirable that both PHYs are driven by the same clock so that there is no extra work need to determine relative accuracy.
-Otherwise, there should be an explicit requirement on the relative clock drift/accuracy between different PHYs/radios.
-Such a tight coupling between NB and UWB opens a plethora of opportunities for UWB.
-So far, we have seen contributions for the following features:
+NBA-UWB can be viewed as an umbrella feature that comprises several semi-independent features, such as:

 Mirroring channel: An NB channel can be used for discovery and control of a UWB channel.
 An NB radio can be used as pilot to provide an additional CCA mode for UWB to IEEE 802.15.4-2020.